Syterz/Identifying-Predictors-of-High-Dengue-Incidence-in-Malaysia/README.md

 What’s here
 - `Executive Summary.pdf` - one-page executive summary of the project and main results.
 - `notebooks/01_analysis_overview.ipynb` - cleaned notebook demonstrating the analysis workflow.
 Original data are not included.
-(To be added)
 - `DATA_INSTRUCTIONS.md` - instructions to download the public datasets used in this study.
 (To be added)
-- `final_model_features.joblib` - the ordered feature list used by the final model.
-(To be added)
 - `requirements.txt` - packages and versions.
-(To be added)

 Important note about data
 The original dengue and weather datasets used in the analysis are **not** included for privacy and size reasons.
 See `DATA_INSTRUCTIONS.md` for download links and steps to reproduce the analysis.